LukasMindlberger/omni/README.md

 > Omni is an **open source** and **distributed** web application enabling scholars to write, share, discuss and review research papers with academic communities.

 We're essentially building a "scholarly commons" for more accessible, open and participatory research.
-The process of editing, dissemination, discussion and review can be performed by any user of Omni, at any time.
-We expect this to drastically improve the flow of information and ideas, and all contributions are tracked and acknowledged.
-By rewarding people for contributing value to the research *process*, rather than focusing solely on *outcomes*, we can incentivise more valid, scientific and organic knowledge creation.
+The process of editing, dissemination, discussion and review can be performed by any user of Omni, which can drastically improve the flow and evolution of information, knowledge and ideas.
+And by rewarding those for contributing genuine value to the research process (rather than focusing solely on research outcomes) we can incentivise more valid, scientific and organic knowledge creation.

 At a glance, Omni offers the following capabilities: